MassimilianoRoccamena/Hypermedia-Project/public/backend/main.md

 The web application is based on a Service Oriented Application pattern, as a 3-tiered web site application.
 Presentation layer is realized using Html+Javscript+CSS+Bootstrap web pages, served by the web server at addresses / (home page) and /pages (other pages).
 Application layer is implemented in Node.js and provides static assets (pages,scripts,styles,media) and application endpoints at address /api.
 Data layer is implemented using a PostgreSQL DBMS connected to the application server.
 Application and database servers are both hosted on Heroku and Heroku Postgres PaaS cloud.

+Main components which realize the business logic are: Service, Event, Person, Article, Contact, Message.

 ### API

 #### REST compliance